 Recording Audio With External Microphones

 Although newer iPhone models have great internal microphones, you still have the option to purchase external microphones for an even better audio outcome.
-Some headphones, like the AirPods Pro (link to check the price on Amazon), have their own microphone built-in, which can help eliminate background noises and create clearer audio segments.
+Some headphones, like the AirPods Pro, have their own microphone built-in, which can help eliminate background noises and create clearer audio segments.

 If you are looking for some high-quality iPhone external microphones, take a look at the table below: